PavitInfoTech/pavit-info-tech/API.md

 ### GitHub OAuth (browser redirect flow)

     -   GET /api/auth/github/redirect — Redirects the browser to GitHub's OAuth consent page (via Socialite).
 If your SPA needs the URL to redirect itself, call this endpoint and read the Location header.
-    -   GET /api/auth/github/callback — OAuth callback endpoint which handles the GitHub response and returns a token in JSON (for API clients) or sets a secure `api_token` cookie and redirects to the SPA route on success.
+    -   GET /api/auth/github/callback — OAuth callback endpoint which handles the GitHub response and returns a token in JSON (for API clients) or redirects to `${FRONTEND_URL}/auth/complete?token=<token>` for browser flows.

 #### GitHub OAuth behavior